-Robert’s Rules of Order Newly Revised, 11th edition (the only current valid version of Robert’s Rules) says on page 487, “some of the formality that is necessary in a large assembly would hinder business” in a small boards.
+Robert’s Rules of Order Newly Revised, 12th edition says on page 464, “some of the formality that is necessary in a large assembly would hinder business” in a small board.

 The book goes on to list seven significant bullet points about the ways that the rules for small boards are different.

 Jurassic Parliament agrees with some of these rules, but not all of them.
 Read our thoughts on this below.